alexkowalczuk/CodeSelfPortrait/README.md

-## Hello World for P5.js
+## Code Self Portrait for P5.js
 #### by Alex Kowalczuk
-January 28th, 2021
+February 11th, 2021

 ### Overview
-Simple Hello World text in black box.
+This is a a project to re-create self portrait in P5.js This is for Interactive Design Class at USFCA.

 ### Technical Details

-Modify the sketch.js setup() and draw() are used only.
+Main code is in sketch.js
+That file includes many function that are responsible for different parts of portrait.
+It is just code, there is no drawing in Illustrator or scanning in images.